ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 ### Rose/Cylc/MOSRS setup

-To run {{ model }}, access to multiple softwares and the Met Office Science Repository Service (MOSRS) is needed.
+To run {{ model }}, access to multiple software and MOSRS authentication is needed.

 #### Cylc setup {: id="cylc"}